Principles of Total Quality Management & Eight Principles of TQM

 Total Quality Management (TQM)

-Total Quality Management (TQM) refers to the management process that includes the commitment and dedication of every employee in the organization to maintain a high-level quality in every sector for customer gratification.
+Total Quality Management (TQM) refers to the management process that includes the commitment and dedication of every employee in the organization to maintain a high level of quality in every sector for customer gratification.
 The employees have to be informed about the strategy before implementing it.
 In the mid-1980s, total quality management (TQM) was introduced based on the Company-Wide Quality Control (CWQC) and benchmarking process.
 Later, many scholars, such as Juran, Deming, and Ishikawa, contributed to the practices and improved the content of Total Quality Management.
-The most important contributions of Total Quality Management are Deming Cycle, Juran quality trilogy, Ishikawa’s Fishbone diagram, and CWQC (Yang, 2012).
+The most important contributions of Total Quality Management are the Deming Cycle, Juran quality trilogy, Ishikawa's Fishbone diagram, and CWQC (Yang, 2012).
 For example, Netflix practices Total Quality Management, and Netflix organization changes confirm that the authority focuses on maintaining the TQM tools.

 What are the Principles of Total Quality Management?